The Janey Antoniou award. For exceptional campaigners with lived experience.

 Does the winner get a prize?

 Yes.
-First prize is £1000 and an invitation to National Members’ Day to receive their award.
-If there are any runners-up selected they will receive a second prize of £100.
+First prize is £1000 and an invitation to Members’ Day to receive their award.
+Two runners-up will also be selected and they will receive a second prize of £100.

 When will we find out who has won?